garfieldmoore/garfieldmoore.github.io/_posts/2018-09-05-agile-architecture.markdown

 I think there are a number of issues with this approach;
 * The product owner becomes dependant on technical input to prioritise the backlog.
 * It defers technical work and loses the benefits for the current story.
+* This will skew your estimates for features.

 #### Intertwine it with stories
 A lot of teams can be successful doing architecture 'all the time' as part of thier story development life-cycle.
+There's a lot to be said for this approach because it ensures the estimates for feature work includes all technical tasks, including architectural work.

 However, often by the time the team sees a story, delivery expectations have already been set with other parts of the business.